Mars landing: Mars 2020 and Tianwen-1

 NASA's Mars 2020 and CNSA's Tianwen-1 were both launched in the July 2020 window.
 Mars 2020's rover Perseverance successfully landed, in a location that is now called "Octavia E. Butler Landing", in Jezero Crater on 18 February 2021, Ingenuity helicopter was deployed and took subsequent flights in April.
-Tianwen-1's lander and Zhurong rover landed in Utopia Planitia on 14 May 2021 with the rover being deployed on 22 May, 2021 and dropping a remote selfie camera on 1 June, 2021.
+Tianwen-1's lander and Zhurong rover landed in Utopia Planitia on 14 May 2021 with the rover being deployed on 22 May 2021 and dropping a remote selfie camera on 1 June 2021.

 Future missions

 The ESA Rosalind Franklin is planned for launch in the late 2020s and would obtain soil samples from up to 2 m depth and make an extensive search for biosignatures and biomolecules.
 There is also a proposal for a Mars Sample Return Mission by ESA and NASA, which would launch in 2024 or later.
 This mission would be part of the European Aurora Programme.

-The Indian Space Research Organisation has proposed to include landing of a rover in its third Mars mission around 2030 near Eridania basin.
+The Indian Space Research Organisation (ISRO) has proposed to include landing of a rover and Marsplane in its Mars Lander Mission around 2030 near Eridania basin.